jclark/lang-ietf-opentype/notes.md

 West-Cree.
 Remove **crk** (Plains Cree).

-West-Cree is a grouping that contains Plains Cree, Woods Cree and some of Swampy Cree; there is no code for this.
+West-Cree is a grouping that contains Plains Cree, Woods Cree and some of Swampy Cree; there is no IETF tag for this.

 See YCR.